MATT WESTON

 About Matt

-Matt Weston is the reigning Overall World Cup winner and World Champion and is the country’s most decorated slider at World Championship level.
+Matt is also the reigning Overall World Cup Champion and World Champion and is the country’s most decorated slider at World Championship level after enjoying a sensational four years since his Olympic debut in Beijing.

 Matt won his second World Championship crown in Lake Placid in March 2025 to become Great Britain’s first multiple World Champion in a year that also saw him join Kristan Bromley and Alex Coomber as a multiple Overall World Cup winner.